 The following three Honorary Members will be inducted at IVA’s Annual Meeting at City Hall in October, fittingly during the celebration of the Academy’s 100th anniversary:

-Peter Wallenberg Jr is Chairman of nine of the 16 public foundations created by members of the Wallenberg family or to honour their memory under the collective name of the Wallenberg Foundations.
-He is also involved in the engineering industry, private equity and the hotel industry as a member of the boards of Atlas Copco, Scania and EQT, and as Chairman of Grand Hôtel Stockholm.
+Peter Wallenberg Jr is Chair of nine of the 16 public foundations created by members of the Wallenberg family or to honour their memory under the collective name of the Wallenberg Foundations.
+He is also involved in the engineering industry, private equity and the hotel industry as a member of the boards of Atlas Copco, Scania and EQT, and as Chair of Grand Hôtel Stockholm.

 Mary Walshok has a PhD in Sociology and is an Adjunct Professor at the University of California San Diego and at the Stockholm School of Economics in the years 1998–2005.